EthanWB01/Candidate_Search/README.md

-It takes paramaters from a list First_Name, Last_Name, Degree, Employment, Projects.
-Then depending on each of those it assighns a numeric value depending on what you are looking for.
-Ex Degree = 5 or for every job they have had it would cound for 3 points.
-Then at the end it shows each canidate and the amount of points they have earned.
+The program takes parameters from a list: First_Name, Last_Name, Degree, Employment, and Projects.
+Then, depending on each of those parameters, it assigns a numeric value based on what you are looking for.
+For example, Degree might be assigned 5 points, and each job they've had could count for 3 points.
+At the end, it displays each candidate and the total points they have earned.